gerald-scharitzer/unit-measure/README.md

 - Python library: [`units-of-measure`](https://pypi.org/project/units-of-measure/)
 - Python package: [`unitsofmeasure`](https://github.com/gerald-scharitzer/units-of-measure/tree/main/unitsofmeasure)

-# Objective
+# Objectives

 1. Relate units of measure to the [International System of Units (SI)](https://www.bipm.org/en/measurement-units/) to define their dimension and magnitude.
 2. Relate objects to units without changing the objects.
 3. Get the unit that an object is mapped to.
-4. Give units human-readable symbols and names.
+4. Give units human-readable symbols and names, and computable attributes.
 5. Being mapped to a unit shall not keep an object from being garbage-collected.
 6. Provide SI units and prefixes.